The 12 Best Pretzels in Boston

 Nothing goes quite as well with a cold pint of beer as a warm, Bavarian-style pretzel.
-But what about a serving of peach bourbon soft serve?
-A salty sourdough cone will do the trick, too.
-All of that and then some below, with the 12 must-eat twists (and rods) in Boston.
+But what about a serving of peach-bourbon soft serve, rich milk chocolate, or spicy salsa con queso?
+Salty sourdough does the trick, too.
+All of that and then some below, with the 12 must-eat twists on pretzels at bars, bakeries, and breweries around Boston.

 There’s a buttered-and-salted soft pretzel served with house-made, not-too-spicy mustard and cheddar ale dip, which is always a good choice.
 But our favorite snack at both the Boynton Yards brewery and the Assembly Row beer garden is the Flagraiser IPA beer cheese soup, garnished with a few pretzel bites.